kanidm/kanidm/book/src/developers/designs/access_profiles_rework_2022.md

 #### Service Account Admin

-The role would be called "sa\_admins" and would be responsible for top level management of service accounts, and delegating authority for service account administration to managing users.
+The role would be called `sa_admins` and would be responsible for top level management of service accounts, and delegating authority for service account administration to managing users.

 - Create service accounts